apache/druid/docs/api-reference/api-reference.md

 `GET /druid/indexer/v1/isLeader`

-This returns a JSON object with field "leader", either true or false.
+This returns a JSON object with field `leader`, either true or false.
 In addition, this call returns HTTP 200 if the server is the current leader and HTTP 404 if not.
 This is suitable for use as a load balancer status check if you only want the active leader to be considered in-service at the load balancer.

 #### Tasks

-Note that all _interval_ URL parameters are ISO 8601 strings delimited by a `_` instead of a `/` (e.g., 2016-06-27_2016-06-28).
+Note that all _interval_ URL parameters are ISO 8601 strings delimited by a `_` instead of a `/` as in `2016-06-27_2016-06-28`.

 `GET /druid/indexer/v1/tasks`